-The Court of Accounts judges the public accounts and accountants.
-It verifies the regularity of the receipts and of the expenditures and assures the appropriate use [emploi] of credits, funds and assets [valeurs] managed by the services of the State or by the other juridical [morales] persons of public law.
+The Court of Accounts judges the accounts of the public accountants.
+It verifies the regularity of the receipts and of the expenditures and assures the appropriate use [emploi] of the credits, funds and assets [valeurs] managed by the services of the State or by the other juridical [morales] persons of public law.
 It assures the verification of the accounts and of the management of the public enterprises and organs [organismes] with public financial participation.
 It declares and audits the de facto management [gestions du fait].
-It sanctions the errors [fautes] of management committed with regard to the State, the local collectivities and the organs [organismes] submitted to its control.
+It sanctions the errors [fautes] of management committed with regard to the State, the territorial collectivities and the organs [organismes] submitted to its control.

-Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the magistrates of the Supreme Court and of the Council Accounts.
+Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the magistrates of the Supreme Court and of the Court of Accounts.